Flipping the Tortilla

 Our lunch menu included rice and black beans, lettuce and tomato salad, an egg fritter with green beans, fried yucca, a beef patty, tortillas, and star fruit juice.
 For dessert we had fried plantains with molasses and butter.
 It was all quite delicious and filling, and the conversation flowed at the table thanks to our tour member with Spanish skills.

 Mr. Barboza is a tenant farmer.
 He owns his home but not the land on which it is constructed.
 He and his wife have been hosting visiting families for nine years, but that will soon come to a halt as his youngest daughter is in her last year of school

 After lunch we returned to our lodge for some much needed down time.
 We all gathered again in the late afternoon to prepare appetizers from our grocery store purchases yesterday.
 We thought the highlight was the guacamole.
-Clearly the team that made the avocado, tomato and onion selection did an excellent job of produce selection.
+Clearly the team that made the avocado, tomato and onion selection did an excellent job.
 Later we dined on a special Costa Rican buffet provided by our lodge.